AdobeDocs/asset-compute.en/help/using/test-custom-application.md

 ### Test output {#test-output}

-The detailed test output including the logs of the custom application are made available in the `build` folder at the root of the Adobe Developer App Builder app as demonstrated in the `aio app test` output.
+The `build` directory at the root of the Adobe Developer App Builder app houses the detailed test results and logs of the custom application.
+These details are also displayed in the output of the `aio app test` command.

 ### Mock external services {#mock-external-services}

-It is possible to mock external service calls in your actions by defining `mock-<HOST_NAME>.json` files in your test cases, where HOST_NAME is the host you would like to mock.
-An example use case is a application that makes a separate call to S3.
+You can simulate external service calls within your actions by creating `mock-<HOST_NAME>.json` files for your test scenarios, with HOST_NAME being the specific host you intend to imitate.
+An example use case is an application that makes a separate call to S3.
 The new test structure would look like this:

 ```json
 test/